Australian Housing Conditions: A Data Infrastructure

 Claire completed her Master of Philosophy in History at the University of Adelaide in 2021.
 Her area of expertise is domestic violence in

-officer, assisting in the management of the day-to-day activities of the project, including ethical approvals, survey commissioning and report.
+officer, assisting in the management of the day-to-day activities of the project, including ethical approvals, survey commissioning and reporting to the CI team.

 Publications library